willrudolph/sdj-esm/ABOUT.md

 - Allow storing code / commands
 - Allow storing of binary(or non-text) data in text format
 - Allow storing framework/html templating
-- Allow for cyclical storage of SDJs within SDJ
+- Allow for cyclical storage of SDJs within an SDJ
 - Miss-use the system for unsafe behavior (such as using eval on content)

 ## MPLv2 License Q&A